marcos65333/FinalExam/NRPE.md

-HOW INSTALL NRPE FOR NAGIOS
+How Install NRPE for Nagios
 =================